-But the articles that you recommended, however, turn out to something they are interested in, which they then share.
+But the articles that you recommended, however, may turn out to be something they are interested in, which they then share.

 This is why I use a plugin like the Most Popular post as it widens the net of interest for my readers.
 But it’s also why you should consider using the Yet Another Related Post Plugin.

 In essence, when you write a post, this plugin will scan your archives, find articles that are relevant to that particular post and then display them at the end of your posts.